-Concrete diamond grinding, done properly, shaves off whatever is on the surface of the concrete while affecting the concrete itself, as little as possible.
+Getting a concrete floor clean may mean using a variety of methods, ranging in aggressiveness, depending on the age and condition of the floor.
+Concrete diamond grinding is the most common method method.
+Done properly, it shaves off whatever is on the surface while affecting the concrete as little as possible.
 Materials like carpet glue, tile adhesive and paint generally need to be ground off.
-Chemical strippers can be effective in removing tacky or sticky adhesives that may clog grinders, and may be helpful at the outset of a project, but they will not get all residue off the floor and need to be followed by light grinding to get a concrete floor clean enough to stain.
-Also, while strippers may be effective in removing thin layers of paint and sealer, and small, isolated areas of adhesive, the oils and solvents in these strippers can permanently stain or darken the concrete, as can the carpet glue or tile adhesive itself.
-Grinding is the best way to remove all traces of a substance from a cement surface without compromising its integrity.
+Chemical strippers are sometimes effective in removing tacky or sticky adhesives that clog grinders, so they may be helpful at the outset of a project, but they will not get all residue off the concrete ,and need to be followed by light grinding.
+Also, while chemical strippers may be effective in removing thin layers of paint and sealer, and isolated areas of adhesive, the oils and solvents in these strippers often permanently stain or darken the concrete, as does carpet glue and tile adhesive itself.
+Diamond grinding is the best way to remove all traces of a substance from the cement surface without compromising its integrity for concrete staining.

 More aggressive methods to clean concrete, such as shot-blasting and scarifying, are required for removing thicker layers of material, like epoxies, gypsum-based underlayments, thinset mortar under ceramic tile, and raised concrete "caps" covering up electrical or plumbing repairs.
 Shot-blasting or scarifying may also be necessary to clean concrete with a very rough texture or deeply embedded staining.
 These cleaning methods do compromise the cement surface of a concrete floor, leaving ridges or "row" marks.
 Therefore, they need to be followed by grinding to smooth the surface.
 These methods may also require a thin cement overlay to resurface the concrete and cover scratches, furrows and exposed aggregate.